Basic Laws of Israel: Background

 Various bodies in Israel have called for the enactment of a formal constitution as a single document, and have submitted ideas and drafts for consideration.
-These calls increased during the 2023 anti-judicial reform protests, when multiple oppositions figures and civil society organizations proposed the codification of the Basic Laws into a formal constitutiton.
+These calls increased during the 2023 anti-judicial reform protests, when multiple opposition figures and civil society organizations proposed the codification of the Basic Laws into a formal constitution.

 The Israeli Declaration of Independence stated that a formal constitution would be formulated and adopted no later than 1 October 1948.
 The deadline set in the declaration of independence proved unrealistic in light of the war between the new state and its Arab neighbors.
 General elections eventually took place on 25 January 1949 in order to elect a Constituent Assembly which would approve the new state's constitution.

 The Constituent Assembly convened in February 1949.
 It held several discussions about the constitution without reaching an agreement.

-For a number of reasons, Israel's first Prime Minister, David Ben-Gurion, did not wish to develop a constitution.
-After only four meetings, the Constituent Assembly adopted on 16 February 1949 the Transition Law, by which means it became the "First Knesset".
+After only four meetings, on 16 February 1949 it adopted the Transition Law, by which means it became the "First Knesset".
 Because the Constituent Assembly did not prepare a constitution for Israel, the Knesset is the heir of the Assembly for the purpose of fulfilling this function.

 The Basic Laws do not cover all constitutional issues, and there is no deadline set for the completion of the process of merging them into one comprehensive constitution.
-There is no clear rule determining the precedence of Basic Laws over regular legislation, and in many cases such issues are left to interpretation by the judicial system.
+There is no clear rule determining the precedence of Basic Laws over regular legislation, and in many cases, such issues are left to interpretation by the judicial system.